opis/database/4.x/schema-modifying-tables.md

 #### Delete primary key

-Dropping primary key is done by using the `dropPrimary` method.
+Dropping a primary key is done by using the `dropPrimary` method.
 This method takes a single argument representing the name of the primary key.

 ```php